kqr/qweyboard/README.md

 * `[x]` include symbols and numbers in layout

-* `[ ]` Figure out how to make the timeout a part of the qweyboard rather than the surrounding scaffolding main
+* `[ ]` config should be done at the command line with arguments:

+    * `-t <delay>` how long to wait for consecutive presses (0 = nkro only)
+    * `-l <layout file>` file containing layout modifications over standard layout?
+    * `-d <dictionary file>` for abbreviations?
+    * `-v` enables logging warning, `-vv` logs info too?

+* `[ ]` qweyboard becomes task which can select accept event or delay accept output, which takes the timeout bit out of main. main must select qw.event or qw.output in the loop though

-* `[ ]` "escape shortcut" to release any grabs and stop producing output. press again to re-enable the qweyboard (does this require refactoring? probably)
+* `[ ]` "escape shortcut" to release any grabs and stop producing output. press again to re-enable the qweyboard (default key = ctrl shift x?)

+    * backend task should have entries is_enabled and some sort of set_toggle_shortcut? to indicate we want to have a toggle shortcut

 * `[ ]` Backspace should